 Follow these instructions and tips on how to French kiss to help your first time go smoothly.

-- Moist Lips.
 Dry lips are no fun to kiss with or be kissed by.
 Lick your lips quickly before you kiss to moisten your lips.
 For continually smooth and moist lips, regularly use lip balm and drink plenty of water.
+At home, you can also exfoliate your lips prior to meeting up with your date.
+Gently rub a dampened washcloth in circular motions around your lips to remove dead skin.
+Finish with lip balm.

-- Move in at an Angle.
 When you approach your sweetheart to kiss, angle your head to one side.
 If you both move together straight on then your noses will bump into each other.
 While kissing it is ok to change sides for a little variety.
+If you're not sure which way to lean, let your partner take the lead and move in the opposite direction.

-- Don't Look.
-Most people close their eyes while kissing so they don't looked cross-eyed into their partners eyes.
+Most people close their eyes while kissing so they don't look cross-eyed into their partner's eyes.
 A brief look during the kiss is fine, but staring at each other during the kiss will likely kill the mood.
+Gently close your eyes in a relaxed manner and try not to squeeze them too tightly or you'll feel uncomfortable.

-- Start with a normal kiss.
 You never want to start French kissing immediately.
-The French needs to be worked up to and that is done with soft, closed-mouthed kisses.
+The French needs to be worked up to, and that is done with soft, closed-mouthed kisses.
 Think of those initial, tender kisses as foreplay that builds anticipation for the French kissing main event.

-- Knock on the door.
 When you decide to begin your French kiss, don't just jab your tongue into your partner's mouth.
 Knock on the door, so to speak, by slowing moving your tongue.
-Stop when you reach your partners lips and teeth to make sure your partner wants to begin French kissing.
+Stop when you reach your partner's lips and teeth to make sure your partner wants to begin French kissing.
 Chances are your date will enthusiastically respond in kind to your French kissing maneuver.

-- Explore.
 Now that the two of your French kissing, take the time to explore his or her mouth, tongue, lips and teeth.
 Find what you enjoy doing the most and see what your partner prefers as well.
+If you're nervous about your technique, use gentle motions followed by pulling back and kissing normally.

 - Breathe.
 Don't forget to breathe while kissing.
 You'll stay comfortable and be able to kiss longer.
 Breathe through your nose so that you won't have to stop your kiss to get some air.